ditekunov/Purity-Project/README.md

 8) Plastic number

 ##### Planned:
-1) Operations with chars
-2) Operations with integers
-3) Operations with double
+1) Operations with double
-4) Classical data structures
+2) Classical data structures
-5) Heap sort

 # Some sources, that were used via development: